thomas-k-cameron/my-mbo-analysis-book/src/system.md

     - Wide range of configuration to choose from
     - Good discount with spot instances
   - Fargate
     - Un-predictable hardware
       You don't know what CPU you are getting
     - Less configuration is required for Fargate
       AWS batch is quite tricky with EC2 but this is not the case with Fargate.

     - Slightly more expensive compared to EC2
   - Lambda
+    - Works very well if you can divide up your jobs into smaller pieces
-    - Job must be completed in 15 Minutes or less
+    - Job must be completed in 15 Minutes
     - No spot instance
     - Hardware configuration is not flexible
     - You can use it with S3 batch operation